ctrl-digital/dataform-ga4-example/README.md

 ## Features today
 - Create an events table with unnested event parameters
 - Create an session table, with two attribution models
-- Join data from Google Ads transfer to get correct Campaign name for paid ads traffic
+- Join data from Google Ads transfer to get correct Campaign name for Google paid ads traffic

 ## Prerequisites